-Extract External Data into Analytics
+Extract External Data into Tableau CRM

 The Sales Operations team at your company uses a Standard Industry Classification (SIC) code field on each account to identify its industry.
 Sales leaders have a hard time deciphering these codes, preferring instead a good old-fashioned description.
 So Sales Operations has provided a CSV file with all the SIC codes they use, complete with descriptions.
 Here’s a snippet:

-Analytics does a pretty good job of assigning the correct field type, but sometimes you need to help determine the right type.
+Tableau CRM does a pretty good job of assigning the correct field type, but sometimes you need to help determine the right type.
 So let’s walk through the SIC Descriptions CSV file, field by field, to see what you need to do.

 - Download the SIC Descriptions CSV file to your desktop from here.